 iv.
-NCOs will remain physically fit and present an exceptional appearance at all times.
-Those who achieve 90 points or above in each testable event on the Army Physical Fitness Test (APFT) and/or achieve/maintain the APFT badge are clearly ahead of their peers and should be considered most qualified for promotion.
+NCOs will remain physically fit and always present an exceptional appearance.
+Those who achieve 90 points or above in each testable event on the Army Combat Fitness Test (ACFT) are clearly ahead of their peers and should be considered most qualified for promotion.
 NCOs who achieve 80-89 points in each testable event are considered highly qualified for promotion.